HUM-402 / 3 crédits

 Expected student activities

-Students are expected to attend lectures and laboratory, read the assigned articles, and participate actively to discussions.
-Students will prepare short reports or presentations based on their historical laboratory work.
-At the end of the Fall semester students will present a written proposal for the Spring semester project.
+Students are expected to attend lectures and the practical workshops, read the assigned articles, and participate actively to discussions.
+Students will prepare a presentation and a written report of their proposal for the Spring semester project.

 Independent evaluation at the end of both the autumn and spring term (grade associated to 3 ECTS).